kyma-project/kyma/docs/application-connector/08-10-rotate-root-ca.md

 1. After the client certificates are renewed, remove the `kyma-gateway-certs-cacert` Secret entry which contains the old certificate.
 First, encode the `new-ca.crt` file with base64.

-   > **CAUTION:** Do not proceed with this step until all the client certificates have been renewed!
+   > **CAUTION:** Do not proceed with this step until all the client certificates are renewed!

    ```bash
    cat new-ca.crt | base64